super-cinnamon/super-cinnamon/README.md

 <h2 align="left">Hi 👋!
-My name is Yasmine and I'm an AI Engineer, from outerspace 🚀</h2>
+I'm Yasmine and I'm an AI/ML Engineer, from outerspace 🚀</h2>

 ###